-Pack River is a 23 mile trail located near Sandpoint, Idaho.
-The trail is primarily used for canoeing and is accessible from April until October.
+Pack River is a 5.6 mile moderately trafficked point-to-point trail located near Sandpoint, Idaho that features a river and is good for all skill levels.
+The trail is primarily used for nature trips, birding, and canoeing and is best used from April until October.

 Had a great time.
 Me and some friends headed to the pack river store grabbed some sandwiches and cruised across the street under the bridge to launch our kayaks, and canoe.
 From the store out to the highway where we had a second vehicle staged it took us about 4.5 hours, keep in mind this was more of a float trip with many stops.
 Great scenery, wildlife, etc. be warned water is a bit chilly this time of year(April 20) I found that out the hard way on a new small kayak!!